deficollective/defiscan/src/content/protocols/curve-finance/ethereum.md

 ## Upgradeability

 Governance contracts are upgradeable and its permissions can also be delegated to other entities.
-Upgrading the contracts could reassign control to any desired account or remove the governance altogether.
 The _Curve DAO_ manages all upgrades, primarily through the `OwnershipAgentProxy`, which executes successful governance votes.
 It owns critical permissions that could lead to the _loss of user funds_, which include:

 - Minting arbitrarily `crvUSD` tokens and managing the `scrvUSD` vault by assigning the funds to different strategies.
 Assigning funds to a malicious strategy could lead to the _loss of user funds_.
+- Upgrading governance contracts, potentially reassigning control to any desired account or removing the governance altogether.

+In addition to those, the _Curve DAO_ can perform low risk changes to the protoco, which can only in result in non-material changes in expected protocol performances, such as:

-- Changking key parameters, such as interest rate policies in `crvUSD` and lending markets, which only impacts future performances.
+- Changking parameters like interest rate policies in `crvUSD` and lending markets, which only impacts future performances.
 Interest rates are limitted to 300% on crvUSD and 1000% through Llamalend.
 - Changing fee settings and liquidity concentration in DEX pools, which only impacts future performances.
 Fees have an upper bound of 5% in StableSwap pools and 10% in TriCrypto, with 50% of those fees going to the _Curve DAO_.
-- Updating the implementation contracts of the DEX's pools can be updated for future pools only, which does not impact users' funds nor unclaimed yield.
+- Updating the implementation contracts of the DEX's pools can be updated for future pools only, which does not impact existing users' funds nor unclaimed yield.

 The [EmergencyDAO](#security-council), a multisig, can stop gauges (`CRV` emission), fee distributors, or pegkeepers, in case of emergency.
 Stopping gauges will only affect future performances and `CRV` emission in the specific gauge.
 Furthermore, the [EmergencyDAO](#security-council) meets the security council requirements.